 Sunny Optical makes a range of optical instruments including microscopes, cameras, lenses and analytical instruments.
 Part of the attraction for Ewan is Sunny's business supplying cameras to both phones and cars.
-Ewan says that the average car has 0.5/0.6 cameras, to assist with reversing, for instance.
+Ewan says that the average car has

+0.5/0.6 cameras to assist with reversing, for instance.
 However, self-driving cars may have as many as 50 cameras.
-Sunny's camera phone business includes the supply of both cameras and lenses to a number of manufacturers.
-Sunny reported a 50% uplift in earnings per share for the six months ended 30 June (year-on-year).
-Zhejiang Sunny Optical Intelligence Technology Company, a subsidiary of Sunny Optical, was launched in 2015, in Hangzhou.
-This company is responsible for the research and development, marketing and sales of three-dimensional, intelligent optics products.
-This might appear to underscore a theme explored in QuotedData's initiation note - that Asian companies are, increasingly, generating their own research and development rather than exploiting western technology.
+Sunny's camera phone business includes the supply of both cameras and lenses to a number of OEMs.
+Sunny reported a 50% uplift in EPS for the six months ended 30 June (year-on-year).
+Zhejiang Sunny Optical Intelligence Technology Company was launched in 2015, in Hangzhou.
+This company is responsible for the R&D, marketing and sales of 3D, intelligent optics products.
+We thought this was interesting as it underscores a theme we explored in our initiation note - that Asian companies are, increasingly, generating their own R&D rather than exploiting western technology.